snitch-org/snitch/doc/testing_snitch.md

 The purpose of these tests is to check the detailed run-time behavior of _snitch_.
 This includes testing all foreseeable edge cases, happy path and sad path, etc. These tests contribute to the test coverage analysis.

 The run-time unit tests are roughly organized by theme into separate files in the `tests/runtime_tests` directory.
 New files can be added there if necessary.
 There is no enforced mapping between test files and library source files.
-Likewise, there is no enforced mapping between test case names and tested classes / functions; this is left of the best judgment of the contributor.
+Likewise, there is no enforced mapping between test case names and tested classes / functions; this is left to the best judgment of the contributor.

-Run-time unit tests come in two flavor: using _doctest_ to test _snitch_, or using _snitch_ to test itself.
-The latter is less safe, since a bug in _snitch_ might accidentally make these tests pass (e.g., if the test cases are not running at all), but it usually provides nicer tests results on failure.
+Run-time unit tests come in two flavors: using _doctest_ to test _snitch_, or using _snitch_ to test itself.
+The latter is less safe, since a bug in _snitch_ might accidentally make these tests pass (e.g., if the test cases are not running at all), but it usually provides nicer test results on failure.

 The *test* code must be written using the _snitch_ "shorthand" API (e.g., `CHECK(...)`).
 Wrapper macros are used to wrap _doctest_ macros so the same API can be used in both flavors.
 The *tested* code must be written with the _snitch_ "prefixed" API (e.g., `SNITCH_CHECK(...)`), otherwise it would turn into _doctest_ code in the _doctest_-flavored run.
 For example: